van001/lesscode-fp/README.md

 without any dependecies.

 Lesscode implements applicative using **$A(...)** and accept List as a parameter.
 Functions is appplicative composition should accept the same number of parameters.
 The result is again a List.
+So technically, an applicative is a functor ;-).

 ```
 ```